gcavpoliba/OpenSeesTools/README.txt

 - Implemented the writing of parallel output command python file to be executed in multiprocessor devices find it in the MP folder (in testing)

+-⎽__⎽-⎻⎺⎺⎻-⎽__⎽--⎻⎺⎺⎻- Update: 18/09/2023 -⎽__⎽-⎻⎺⎺⎻-⎽__⎽--⎻⎺⎺⎻--⎽__⎽-⎻⎺⎺⎻-⎽__⎽--⎻⎺⎺⎻--⎽__⎽-⎻⎺⎺⎻-⎽__⎽--⎻⎺⎺⎻--⎽__

+- Implemented a new function to put the boundary nodes in the proc o also, for the MP version.
+- Considering the manual splitting, the automatic opensees function was erased in MasterMP.py file
+- Unformtuantely on VirtualBox Linux VM the software gets stuck and crush with mpiexec function with no code or opensees error

 and don't forget to have fun! ;)